Skip to main content

 If you have ever experienced a dull, persistent ache that seems to travel from the back of your jaw right up towards your ear, you are certainly not alone.
-Pain radiating to the ear from a wisdom tooth is one of the most commonly searched dental symptoms online — the discomfort can be confusing, unsettling, and difficult to pinpoint.
+Pain radiating to the ear from a wisdom tooth is one of the most commonly searched dental symptoms online, and for good reason — the discomfort can be confusing, unsettling, and difficult to pinpoint.
 Many patients are unsure whether the problem originates from a dental issue, an ear infection, or something else entirely.

 Experiencing these symptoms?